RDP Internacional: Overview

+In the 1980s, RDP Internacional continued carrying its Portuguese services (200 hours per week), with additional services in five foreign languages (English, French, Spanish, Italian, German) for 45 hours a week.
+The shortwave broadcasts were mostly pre-recorded since 1980, but this scheme changed in 1984, enabling a better connection with its listeners.
+At the end of 1984, the Spanish-language service was discontinued to cut costs, and later, the remaining languages, on weekends.
+A program aimed at the Portuguese diaspora in Europe, also relayed by Antena 1, started airing.
+The shortwave broadcasts were expensive, being cut by 23% in 1985.
+In 1988, the station was renamed RDP Internacional - Rádio Portugal.

+RDP Internacional ceased all shortwave transmissions on 1 June 2011.

-RTP main shortwave broadcasting centre, known as "CEOC - Centro Emissor de Onda Curta" (lit.
+RTP's main shortwave broadcasting centre, known as "CEOC – Centro Emissor de Onda Curta" (lit.
 SW transmitting centre) was located near Pegões, Portugal, has four 300 kW shortwave transmitters (1 TELEFUNKEN S 4005 and 3 THALES TSW 2300) and four 100 kW transmitters as backup, which served 6 transmitting antennas.
 Broadcasts to Venezuela and India/Middle East used only 100 kW because of technical limitations: antennas cannot handle powers above 100 kW.
 Transmissions to Europe, America and Africa used 300 kW.

 RDPi also used ProFunk GmbH centre in Sines, as part of an agreement made between the Portuguese State and Deutsche Welle; since January 2009, weekend broadcasts from Sines used Digital Radio Mondiale (DRM) targeting central Europe.

 Although RDP had a radio channel dedicated to Portuguese-speaking Africa countries, RDP África, RDPi covered those countries on shortwave, even in areas not served by RDP África.
 Nonetheless, some African radios relay some programmes from RDPi, specially Portuguese football games.

-Some programmes, in particular newscasts and football games broadcast on RDPi and RDP Antena 1 were also relayed on many Portuguese-speaking radios around the world, like Radio Alfa - 98.6 FM Paris (France) and WJFD (Radio Globo) - 97.3 FM Massachusetts (United States).
+Some programmes, in particular newscasts and football games broadcast on RDPi and RDP Antena 1 were also relayed on many Portuguese-speaking radio stations around the world, like Radio Alfa – 98.6 FM Paris (France) and WJFD (Radio Globo) – 97.3 FM Massachusetts (United States).